Discover Antarctica – SOLD OUT

 Aboard The NEW Ship Magellan Explorer

 Since 2005 Kevin Raber has been leading photo trips to Antarctica.
 There is something about Antarctica that calls out to every photographer.
 It’s an incredibly beautiful location defying description.
 The immensity of this continent comes at you fast and you will be shooting images from the beginning to the end.
-This year’s trip will be a special offering for photographers with instruction and photo guidance by Kevin Raber, Art Wolfe, and Ted Forbes.
-This will be a small group workshop with up to 27 photographers, along with Kevin, Ted, and Art.
+This year’s trip will be a special offering for photographers with instruction and photo guidance by Kevin Raber, Art Wolfe, and Michael Durr.
+This will be a small group workshop with up to 27 photographers, along with Kevin, Michael, and Art.
 We’ll have our own zodiacs for zodiac cruises and we will be primarily focused on capturing the beauty of this magnificent region of the planet.
 Kevin Raber who has traveled to Antarctica since 2005 will work closely with the Capitan and Expedition leader to make sure that we are at the best locations at the best light and time of day.
 You’ll enjoy a fly Over the Drake experience.
 Within a short time of landing in Antarctica, the ship will set sail for the first of many exciting locations.
 We will be doing at least two shore excursions a day, mixed with ship cruises as well as zodiac cruises of some of the most picturesque locations you could ever imagine.
-You’ll witness wildlife like you have never seen it before.
+You’ll witness wildlife as you have never seen it before.
 We’ll be photographing gigantic icebergs and witnessing sunsets like you wouldn’t think were possible.
 Antarctica is a remote, magical place that will greet you with its awe-inspiring beauty.
 See peaceful bays dotted with colossal icebergs; cruise along deep fjords and see massive glaciers; be amazed by sharp snowy peaks that jut out of the sea.
 A trip to Antarctica will truly change you.
 This year we will be cruising aboard the brand new Magellan Explorer.
 A ship designed and built especially for the Antarctica region.
 See below for more details.
 This a chance to experience Antarctica on a small ship with first-class accommodations.
 I need not say that this a trip that even a non-photographing spouse would enjoy.
 My wife has accompanied me three times and on one trip we got married there.

 From the moment you arrive at your hotel in Punta Arenas until your final departure, everything will be provided for you.
 Our goal is to be at the right place, at the right time, offering you an incredible photography experience.
 We will also have a team of world-class guides and expedition leaders.
-Kevin, Ted, and Art will be available at any time to help you maximize your photographic opportunities.
-Onshore, on the boat or in the zodiac they’ll help you see and capture the beauty that will be all around us.
+Kevin, Michael, and Art will be available at any time to help you maximize your photographic opportunities.
+On shore, on the boat or in the zodiac they’ll help you see and capture the beauty that will be all around us.
 Back on the ship, they will help you with post-processing, editing, and getting the most from the images you capture.

 We’ll enjoy our meals together talking about our adventures of the day as well as photographic topics.
 Learning never stops and neither does the opportunities to shoot great photos and make new friends.